TheLastBanana/Churro/README.md

 so it is acceptable to distribute a "dirty" version of the code with comments and extra whitespace so long as a "pure" version with minimal whitespace is also included.

+# Interpreter

+## Implementation
+This interpreter uses the Haskell Integer data type for all values, and the array is implemented as a dictionary.
+As such, there is theoretically no bound on either the amount or magnitude of data stored.

 ## Installation
 Assuming you have Cabal installed, simply execute